cermati/route-label/README.md

 Is it optimized?
 > Yes, we tried our best to optimize the route generation so it runs as fast as possible

-How does it works internally?
+How does it work internally?
 > It wraps Express' routing, attaching name in the routes.
 When .buildRouteTable is called, the attached names are traversed in pre-order fashion.
 The result is stored in table.

 Can it be used as template helper?
-> Yes.
+> You can, if the template engine allow creation of custom helper.
 For example in Handlebars.js, you can define custom helper which calls `urlFor`.

 # License
 MIT